In case you missed it

 Per Month

-But sometimes the discount is included over the course of the year, so you pay the net effective rent for the duration of the lease.
+But sometimes the discount is spread out over the course of the year, so you pay the net effective rent for the duration of the lease.
 This can be something you ask for at lease signing when there is a problem with the apartment or demand for apartments is low (which is not the case now).

 Pro Tip: